LGBTQ-affirming religious groups: Hinduism

 Bahuchar Mata is sometimes considered a patron goddess of the Hijras.

+Hinduism is an umbrella term for a range of Indian religious and spiritual traditions (sampradayas).
+Hinduism has no central doctrinal authority and many Hindus do not claim to belong to any denomination nor are there universally agreed upon texts, traditions, leaders, or authorities.

+Many queer-affirming Hindus look to LGBTQ themes in Hindu mythology and LGBTQ content in pre-modern India as reasons to support and celebrate LGBTQ people.
+Some Medieval Hindu temples such as those at Khajuraho depict sexual acts in sculptures on the external walls some of which involve same-sex sexuality.

+A third-gender known as hijra, has a long history in South Asia, with commentary on their existence in Hindu society in texts like the Ramayana and the Mahabharata.
+In the 21st century, many hijras live in well-defined and organised all-hijra communities, led by a guru.

+Hinduism, and LGBTQ rights in India, have has also been influenced by British colonization, which including making homosexuality illegal in India 1860 due to colonial British laws which was overturned by the Indian Supreme Court in 2018 in the case of Navtej Singh Johar v.
+Union of India.

+Mohan Bhagwat, head of the large and influencial Rashtriya Swayamsevak Sangh (RSS) has stated that LGBT people "should have their own private and social space as they are humans and have the right to live as others" and cited Hindu scriptures and mythology as the basis of his support.
+Bhagwat also stated "Without much hullabaloo, we have found a way with a humane approach to provide them social acceptance."

-There is no central authority to speak on behalf of all Hindus and, therefore, each Sampradaya, temple, and religious leader may have differing opinions.
-The Gay & Lesbian Vaishnava Association is a nonprofit religious organization offering positive information and support to LGBTQI Vaishnavas and Hindus more generally The Hindu American Foundation (HAF) states that one of Hinduism's core teachings is that every being is Divine or a reflection of Divine qualities, regardless of one's outer attributes.
+The Hindu American Foundation (HAF) states that one of Hinduism's core teachings is that every being is Divine or a reflection of Divine qualities, regardless of one's outer attributes.
 HAF states that this and other fundamental and ancient Hindu teachings may allow Hindus to more openly embrace LGBTQ rights and marriage equality.
 HAF supports marriage equality for all Americans and submitted amicus briefs in various U.S. courts, including the U.S. Supreme Court, to this end.

 Anil Bhanot, general secretary of The United Kingdom Hindu Council said: "The point here is that the homosexual nature is part of the natural law of God; it should be accepted for what it is, no more and no less.
 Hindus are generally conservative but it seems to me that in ancient India, they even celebrated sex as an enjoyable part of procreation, where priests were invited for ceremonies in their home to mark the beginning of the process."
-Many queer-affirming Hindus look to LGBTQ themes in Hindu mythology and LGBTQ content in pre-modern India as reasons to support and celebrate LGBTQ people.